Sydney Brenner: Education and early life

 Brenner was born in the town of Germiston in the then Transvaal (today in Gauteng), South Africa, on 13 January 1927.
 His parents, Leah (née Blecher) and Morris Brenner, were Jewish immigrants.
-His father, a cobbler, came to South Africa from Lithuania in 1910, and his mother from Riga, Latvia, in 1922.
-He had one sister, Phyllis.
+His father, a cobbler, migrated to South Africa from Lithuania in 1910, and his mother from Riga, Latvia, in 1922.
+He had one sister, Phyllis and also one brother, Isaac.

 He was educated at Germiston High School and the University of the Witwatersrand.
 Having joined the university at the age of 15, it was noted during his second year that he would be too young to qualify for the practice of medicine at the conclusion of his six-year medical course, and he was therefore allowed to complete a Bachelor of Science degree in Anatomy and Physiology.
 During this time he was taught physical chemistry by Joel Mandelstam, microscopy by Alfred Oettle and neurology by Harold Daitz.
 He also received an introduction to anthropology and paleontology from Raymond Dart and Robert Broom.
 The histologist Joseph Gillman and director of research in the Anatomy Department persuaded Brenner to continue towards an honours degree and beyond towards an MSc.
-Brenner accepted though this would mean he would not graduate from medical school and his bursary would be discontinued.
+Brenner accepted though this would mean he would not graduate from medical school and his bursary (scholarship) would be discontinued.
 He supported himself during this time by working as a laboratory technician.
 It was during this time, in 1945, that Brenner would publish his first scientific works.
 His masters thesis was in the field of cytogenetics and publications during this time in the field Brenner would later call Cell Physiology.

 In 1946 Wilfred Le Gros Clark invited Brenner to his Department of Anatomy in Oxford, during a visit to South Africa.
 Brenner was persuaded to finish his medical education instead.
 Brenner returned to medical school where he failed Medicine, nearly failed Surgery and achieved a First Class in Obstetrics and Gynecology.
 Six months later Brenner had finished repeating Medicine and Surgery and in 1951 received the degrees of Bachelor of Medicine, Bachelor of Surgery (MBBCh).

 Brenner received an 1851 Exhibition Scholarship from the Royal Commission for the Exhibition of 1851 which enabled him to complete a Doctor of Philosophy (DPhil) degree at the University of Oxford as a postgraduate student of Exeter College, Oxford, supervised by Cyril Hinshelwood.